centrifugal/centrifugo/docs/content/server/private_channels.md

 # Private channels

-In channels chapter we mentioned private channels.
+In [channels](channels.md) chapter we mentioned private channels.
 This chapter has more information about private channel mechanism in Centrifugo.

 All channels starting with `$` considered private.
-In this case your backend should additionally provide token for subscription request.
+In this case **your backend should additionally provide token for every subscription request to such a channel**.
+This way you can control subscription permissions and only allow certain users to subscribe to a channel.

 The way how this token obtained varies depending on client implementation.

 For example in Javascript client AJAX POST request automatically sent to `/centrifuge/subscribe` endpoint on every private channel subscription attempt.
 Other client libraries can provide a hook for your custom code that will obtain private channel subscription token from application backend.